top of page

 The verb 'litigate' has its origins in Latin, specifically from the word 'litigare.'
 This Latin term is a combination of 'litis' (genitive form of 'lis,' meaning dispute or lawsuit) and 'agere' (to drive or conduct).
 Therefore, the etymology of 'litigate' can be understood as 'to conduct a dispute' or 'to engage in a legal conflict.'
 Over time, this term was adopted into English to describe the act of taking a legal matter to court for resolution.
 'Litigate' embodies the essence of participating in legal proceedings to resolve disputes, whether they involve civil claims, contractual matters, or other legal conflicts, and its etymology reflects this commitment to the pursuit of justice through legal means.

-Quiz: Find the meaning of the verb litigate:
+Find the correct meaning of the verb litigate:

 Try Again!